gh-xd/gh-xd.github.io/_pages/about.md

 ![bgms](sysmodel.png)

 Both modeling, bond graph processing and numerical solvers (e.g. RK-Fehlberg order4/order5) are developed with Python as playground for the purpose of realizing Proof-of-Concept.

-Further development and realization could be conducted with Python and C++ mixed.
+Further development: C++ or Python/C++ mixed; Investigate Modelica components; UI and widgets for modeling; transformation from UI-components in bond graph; semantic check; parsing to state matrix;

 ### - *ODEqSolver (2022)*

 *ODEqSolver* is a <u>personal project</u> due to personal interests.
 It solves system of ODEs described in a list of equation strings in Python.
 The main goal is to gain a insight in the backbone of simulation technology.
-Deepdived are methods of explicit and implicit solver, rootfinding and linear system.
-Simple demos are realizable with Python/Rust.
-Further research towards its application in established models, and PDE solver.
+Deepdived are explicit and implicit methods, rootfinding and linear system.
+Crude demos are realized in Python and C++, doable in Rust.

+Further development: find general expression for ivp and bvp; application in established models, methods of determining stiffness (matrix rank or?)
+PDE solver, via compiler

 ### - *QU4LITY Project Airbus Pilot (2020-2022)*